-Services that are covered for you What you must pay when you get these services Vision care (continued) Basic lenses will be covered in full based on the prescription.
+Services that are covered for you What you must pay when you get these services Vision care (continued) Basic lenses will be covered in full based or the prescription.
 Additional items (e.g., anti-glare or transitional coatings) will not be covered.
 Eye refractions performed solely for the purpose of prescribing eyewear are not covered under our plan's Medicare-covered Vision Care benefits.
 See also 'Vision care (additional benefits)'.
-Vision care (additional benefits) We also cover the following additional vision services not covered by Medicare: Routine Eye Exam (eye refraction) - 1 per year \$0 Copay Eyewear - \$150 maximum allowance per year towards the purchase \$0 Copay of lenses, frames or contacts lenses Subject to the annual Additional vision services must be obtained through our maximum plan benefit participating provider to receive in-network benefits, please contact allowance.
-Member Services for further assistance.
-Member responsible for any Contact lens fittings or eyewear upgrades are subject to the amounts in excess of the provider's usual and customary fee. annual maximum plan benefit allowance.
+Vision care (additional benefits) We also cover the following additional vision services not covered by Medicare: Routine Eye Exam (eye refraction) - 1 per year \$0 Copay Eyewear - \$200 maximum allowance per year towards the purchase of lenses, frames or contacts lenses \$0 Copay Subject to the annual Additional vision services must be obtained through our participating provider to receive in-network benefits, please contact Member Services for further assistance. maximum plan benefit allowance.
+Member responsible for any Contact lens fittings or eyewear upgrades are subject to the provider's usual and customary fee. amounts in excess of the annual maximum plan benefit allowance.
 Amounts you pay for these additional vision care services and supplies do not count toward your in-network out-of-pocket maximum amount.
+Benefits cannot be carried over to the following benefit year.